v2rayA/v2rayA/gui/src/docs/en/transparent-proxy.md

 **Excluded Interface Prefixes** keeps traffic arriving on the named interfaces (Docker bridges, VPN tunnels; `docker*`, `veth*`, `wg*`, `ppp*` by default) out of `redirect` and `tproxy`; their DNS is still intercepted.

+`--redirect-respect-bound-device` (Linux) lets TCP sockets bound to a device with `SO_BINDTODEVICE` bypass `redirect`: NetworkManager's connectivity checks are such sockets, and a redirected check reports a limited connection and keeps applications offline.
+The service marks those sockets with `0x80` through cgroup BPF; it needs kernel 5.7 or later and cgroup v2, and `redirect` fails to start when they are missing.

 ## TUN

 The core creates the TUN device and assigns its address.
 With **Auto Route** on, v2rayA installs the routes and points the system resolver at the core; with it off, the setup and teardown scripts under **Configure Route Script** do.